2023 - Best Nursing Schools in Idaho

 Tuition and Costs of MSN Programs in Idaho

 Compared to other states, MSN programs in Idaho are neither the most nor the least expensive.
-The Northwest Nazarene University School of Nursing and Health Sciences has a per-credit-hour tuition of about $600; additional fees are calculated separately per semester.
+The Northwest Nazarene University School of Nursing and Health Sciences has per-credit-hour tuition of between $620 and $780 (depending on the MSN track chosen); additional fees are calculated separately per semester.
 Graduate students are expected to enter the program having procured nursing equipment and uniforms.

 Idaho requirements for nursing licensure by examination or endorsement must include a completed and notarized application package consisting of the following information: